Periodontology

 All work is guaranteed within reason for 12 months, unless you have been informed by your dentist, on a like for like basis, with the exception of some private treatment which can be guaranteed for up to 5 years or longer.

-Cosmetic Dentistry
+Restorative Dentistry